hopsoft/turbo_boost-commands/README.md

 1. Design your app using Turbo Frames as you normally would
 2. Trigger reflexes from the client that change state on the server
-3. Watch frames automatically rerender to reflect the new state
+3. Watch frames automatically (re)render to reflect the new state

 <!-- Tocer[start]: Auto-generated, don't remove. -->